 You register or update your voter registration online!
 You can apply to register to vote at any time.
 However, to vote in an election, you must be registered in the state by the book closing date, which is 29 days before each election.
-You may pre-register to vote if you are 17 years old or have received a valid Florida driver’s license, whichever occurs earlier.
+For the August 23rd Primary, the deadline to register is July 25th.

-Updating your registration to change your name, address, signature are NOT limited by the 29 day deadline.
+Updating your registration to change your name, address, and signature is NOT limited by the 29-day deadline.

 The precinct is an administrative designation establishing the geographic boundaries of the smallest voting district.
 All voters in a given precinct vote at the same location on Election Day, using the same ballot—same candidates, same ballot questions.